The filter transform lets you filter for certain things in your data.

 There are three fields you'll need to use in the Filter transform: Column, Operator, and Value.

 The Column field is where you choose what column you would like to filter on.
-You use the Operator and Value fields to filter out any information that you don't want to see.
+You use the Operator and Value fields to specify the information that you do or do not want to see.

 So for my example, I choose the column

 Purchase in the column field.
 My operator is

 Greater than and I set the value at

 150. This then filters out any data where the purchase was $150 or less.

 And that's it for filtering!

 One note: if the column you choose to filter on is a column with dates, be sure to check the "Treat as date" checkbox below the column field.
 This will make sure that you get the right operators and values that are specific to date filtering.

 One common question is how to remove blank rows.
 The way this was solved was by using a filter transform and setting it